 Fall Foliage Scene Terrarium

 Do you wish you could enjoy New England’s majestic display of autumnal colors all year long?
-You can when you follow these instructions to make a fall foliage scene terrarium.
+Capture the beauty of vibrant autumn in a fall foliage-inspired terrarium.

 Materials to Make a Fall Foliage Scene Terrarium